-- 12.4.2 The Regulations (the Public Contracts Regulations (2015, No. 102) cover the whole field of procurement, including thresholds above which special and demanding procurement protocols and legal requirements apply...
+- 12.4.2 The main Regulations (the Public Contracts Regulations 2015 No. 102) cover the whole field of procurement, including thresholds above which special and demanding procurement protocols and legal requirements apply.
 All Directors and their staff are responsible for seeing that those Regulations are understood and fully implemented.
 The protocols set out in the Regulations, and any Procurement Policy Notices, are the model upon which all formal procurement shall be based. - 12.4.3 Procurement advice should be sought in the first instance from Procurement Services.
-The commissioning of further specialist advice shall be jointly agreed between DHCW and Procurement Services e.g. Engagement of NWSSP Legal and Risk Services or 3rd party Legal Service providers. - 12.4.4 Other relevant legislation, regulations, codes and policies include: - The Well-being of Future Generations (Wales) Act 2015 - Welsh Language (Wales) Measure 2011 - Modern Slavery Act 2015 - Bribery Act 2010 - Equalities Act 2010 - Welsh Government's Code of Practice for Ethical Employment in Supply Chains. - The Producer Responsibility Obligations (Packaging Waste) Regulations 2007 - Welsh Government 'Towards zero waste: our waste strategy'
+The commissioning of further specialist advice shall be jointly agreed between HEIW and Procurement Services e.g. Engagement of NWSSP Legal and Risk Services prior to 3rd party Legal Service providers. - 12.4.4 Other relevant legislation and policy include: - The Well-being of Future Generations (Wales) Act 2015 - Welsh Language (Wales) Measure 2011 - Modern Slavery Act 2015 - Bribery Act 2010 - Equality Act 2010 - Welsh Government's Code of Practice for Ethical Employment in Supply Chains. - The Producer Responsibility Obligations (Packaging Waste) Regulations 2007 - Welsh Government 'Towards zero waste: our waste strategy' - The Welsh Government Policy Framework - The Wales Procurement Policy Statement (WPPS)